-Philips Wake-up Light Plus – Uses light and sound to awaken the sleeper gently and more like natural morning sunlight – $169 – Philips website
+Philips Sleep and Wake-up Lights – Use light and sound to awaken the sleeper gently like a natural morning sunrise – $49.95 – $219.95.

 How much do sleep devices cost?
 Most of the devices listed above cost between $100 – $200.
 Most of the apps are a few dollars.